Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-Here, we present the procedure for unraveling the critical properties via the short-time scaling of the observable as dictated in \Eq{scaling}.
-In the conventional projector QMC approach, a sufficiently long evolution time should be implemented to ensure that the ground-state properties are accessed, resulting in the severe sign problem exponentially increasing with $\tau$, as shown in Fig.~\ref{fig:SLAC}.
-We overcome this critical difficulty owing to the short-time critical relaxation dynamics.
-To determine the critical point via \Eq{scaling}, we consider observable $O$ as the dimensionless correlation length ratio $R_{\rm FM}$ for the FM order (See SM Sec.~II for the detailed definition~\cite{SM}) and fix $\tau$ at short-time stage as $\tau=0.3 L^z$, where $z=1$ due to the nature of Dirac QCP.
-Accordingly, $R_{\rm FM}$ satisfies $R_{\rm FM}=f_R(gL^{1/\nu})$ where $g=U-U_c$.
-We show the numerical results in Fig.~\ref{fig:SLAC}\subref{b}, in which the crossing point of $R_{\rm FM}$ versus $U$ for different $L$ reveals a quantum phase transition from DSM to FM phase occurring at $U_c = 7.220(37)$.
-Furthermore, we perform data collapse analysis of $R_{\rm FM}$ for different $L$ versus $(U-U_c) L^{1/\nu}$ and achieve accurate critical exponent $1/\nu = 1.18(3)$, as shown in Fig.~\ref{fig:SLAC}\subref{c}.
-Furthermore, fixing $U=U_c$, we calculate the imaginary-time evolution of FM structure order $S_{\rm FM}$ and fermion correlation $G_{\rm f}$ (defined in SM Sec.~II~\cite{SM}), whose scaling dimensions are $(1+\eta_\phi)$ and $\eta_\psi$, respectively~\cite{Vaezi2022prl,yu2023dirac}.
-By making the rescaled curves of $S_{\rm FM}L^{(1+\eta_\phi)}$ and $G_{\rm f}L^{\eta_\psi}$ versus $\tau L^{-z}$ for different $L$ collapse according to \Eq{scaling} as shown in Figs.~\ref{fig:SLAC}\subref{d} and \ref{fig:SLAC}\subref{e}, we achieve the anomalous dimensions of the order parameter boson $\eta_{\phi} = 0.33(2)$ and the Dirac fermion $\eta_{\psi} = 0.135(2)$, respectively.
+Here, we present the procedure for unraveling the critical properties via the short-imaginary-time scaling of the observable as dictated in \Eq{scaling}.
+In conventional PQMC, long imaginary-time evolution is typically required~\cite{SM,Sorella1989EPL,Sorella1991IJMPB,AssaadReview}, resulting in the severe sign problem exponentially increasing with $\tau$, as shown in the inset of Fig.~\ref{fig:SLAC}\subref{a}.
+We overcome this critical difficulty by leveraging short-imaginary-time critical relaxation dynamics, with the DSM state chosen as the initial state for the following demonstration.
+To determine the critical point via \Eq{scaling}, we consider observable $O$ as the dimensionless correlation length ratio $R_{\rm FM}$ for the FM order (See SM Sec.~\ref{sec:S2} for the detailed definition~\cite{SM}).
+We take a short imaginary-time length $\tau=0.3L^z$, where \Eq{scaling} reduces to $R_{\rm FM}=f_R(gL^{1/\nu})$.
+Here the dynamical exponent is $z=1$ for the Dirac QCP, and our framework can also determine $z$ when unknown (see SM Sec.~\ref{sec:S2}~\cite{SM}), without any prior knowledge.
+We show the numerical results in Fig.~\ref{fig:SLAC}\subref{b}, in which the crossing point of $R_{\rm FM}$ versus $U$ for different $L$ precisely reveals a quantum phase transition from DSM to FM phase occurring at $U_c = 7.220(37)$.
+This analysis fully aligns with the standard procedure of finite-size scaling, given the fixed relation $\tau = 0.3 L^z$.
+We then perform data collapse analysis of $R_{\rm FM}$ for different $L$ versus $(U-U_c) L^{1/\nu}$ and achieve accurate critical exponent $1/\nu = 1.18(3)$, as shown in Fig.~\ref{fig:SLAC}\subref{c}.
+Furthermore, fixing $U=U_c$, we calculate the imaginary-time evolution of FM structure order $S_{\rm FM}$ and fermion correlation $G_{\rm f}$ (defined in SM Sec.~\ref{sec:S2}~\cite{SM}), whose scaling dimensions are $(1+\eta_\phi)$ and $\eta_\psi$, respectively~\cite{Vaezi2022prl,yu2023dirac}.
+By making the rescaled curves of $S_{\rm FM}L^{(1+\eta_\phi)}$ and $G_{\rm f}L^{\eta_\psi}$ versus $\tau L^{-z}$ for different $L$ collapse according to \Eq{scaling} as shown in Figs.~\ref{fig:SLAC}\subref{d} and \ref{fig:SLAC}\subref{e}, we achieve the anomalous dimensions of the order parameter boson $\eta_{\phi} = 0.36(3)$ and the Dirac fermion $\eta_{\psi} = 0.134(3)$, respectively.